hardikSinghBehl/jwt-auth-flow-spring-security/README.md

 Inside JwtAuthenticationFilter, the token from request header `Authorization` is extracted and decrypted, the corresponding user in database is fetched and is loaded onto the SecurityContextHolder object which signifies the current logged-in user for that HTTP request.
 The user details are added as part of custom claims in generated JWT. [refer [JwtUtility](https://github.com/hardikSinghBehl/jwt-auth-flow-spring-security/blob/master/src/main/java/com/behl/cerberus/security/utility/JwtUtility.java)]

-The secret key which is to be used for JWT generation and decryption, along with Access-token and Refresh-token validity can be specified in `application.properties` file corresponding to [JwtConfigurationProperties.java](https://github.com/hardikSinghBehl/jwt-auth-flow-spring-security/blob/master/src/main/java/com/behl/cerberus/configuration/properties/JwtConfigurationProperties.java)
+The secret key which is to be used for JWT generation and decryption, along with Access-token and Refresh-token validity can be specified in `application.properties` file corresponding to [JwtConfigurationProperties.java](https://github.com/hardikSinghBehl/jwt-auth-flow-spring-security/blob/master/src/main/java/com/behl/cerberus/configuration/properties/JwtConfigurationProperties.java).
+Below is a sample `.properties` file snippet that can be used to configure the required parameters.

 ```
 # JWT Configuration